 Our grassy groundcover project on the Gippsland Plains is working to restore and relink critically endangered Forest Red Gum Grassy Woodland which provides habitat for a host of threatened species including the Sugar Glider.
 With less than 5% of this important woodland remaining, reversing habitat fragmentation and loss for the benefits of local farmers and wildlife is critical for its survival.

-Working with us in Gippsland for over 10 years, Martin develops and manages landscape-scale projects within the Gippsland region.
+Martin has worked with Greening Australia for more than 10 years, developing and managing landscape-scale projects within the Gippsland region in Victoria.
 Current projects including the Red Gum Grassy Woodlands with the East Gippsalnd CMA and the Lakes Wellington Wetlands Project.
 These projects incorporate multiple partner agencies and community, functional connectivity modelling and large-scale revegetation.
 Martin has worked with the many diverse landscapes of Gippsland and he has developed an understanding of the regenerating processes the major vegetation communities need for successful revegetation.

-Other specific strategic initiatives that Martin has developed skills in include: Grassy Groundcover revegetation and Whole of Paddock restoration, indigenous land mapping and schools environmental programs, threatened species recovery including Growling Grass frogs and migratory wading birds, along with revegetation monitoring to determine a value of net gain firstname.lastname@example.org
+Other specific strategic initiatives that Martin has developed skills in include: Grassy Groundcover revegetation and Whole of Paddock restoration, Indigenous land mapping and schools environmental programs, threatened species recovery including Growling Grass frogs and migratory wading birds, along with revegetation monitoring to determine a value of net gain achieved.